 A: To eliminate the need for insurers and brokers to mail insurance certificates to the License Section, saving time and labor, improving efficiency, and reducing errors.

-Q: Will the License Section continue to accept paper insurance documents by mail?
+Q: Will the License Section continue to accept paper insurance documents by U.S. Postal mail?

-A: Yes, but only during the transition period.
-After September 1, 2013, the License Section will no longer accept paper documents.
-That is, all new policy additions or reinstatements of existing policies must be filed on-line.
-The License Section will continue however to accept Cancellation notices by mail.
+A: No, the Transportation License Section no longer accepts paper insurance documents.
+All new policy additions, cancellations or reinstatements of existing policies must be filed on-line.

-Q: What types of insurance may be filed with the CPUC License Section online using E-filing?
+Q: What types of insurance may be filed with the CPUC Transportation License Section online using E-filing?